Cowell Elective Courses

 Kelly, P.

 Overview of the financial responsibilities that young adults take on after college.
-Topics include: taxes, budgeting, student loans, credit, and investing in the stock market.
+Topics include taxes, budgeting, student loans, credit, and investing in the stock market.
 Ubiquitous terms, such as 401(k), are defined, and financial principles are used to develop a framework for personal financial decision-making.

 COWL 065: Meaning, Paradox and Love